25 | Reset: What Becomes Available When You Choose to Dissolve

 • Between weeks.
 One day that belongs to nothing productive.
 No agenda.
 Walk without destination.
 The ancients called it Sabbath.
 You can call it whatever you want.
 Just protect it!

 • Between chapters.
 When a major life transition arrives, resist the impulse to fill the space.
 Design deliberate emptiness between what was and what will be.
+The emptiness is not wasted time.
+It is where the new life takes root.

 Not till we are lost, in other words, not till we have lost the world, do we begin to find ourselves.